BloomTech-Labs/human-rights-first-fe-d/README.md

         - enable/disable fast travel states: turns on a hover option for each screen and zooms onto the highlighted state when clicked
         - reset map view to the original view
     - dynamic clustering of points
-    - interactive pop up for sigle points
+    - interactive pop up for single points
-        - additional interaction for Twitter source (Twitter pop up with embeded thread including videos)
+        - additional interaction for Twitter source (Twitter pop up with embeded thread including videos that can play right from the modal itself)